 We moved, and established a new Potato Genetics Laboratory at NARO Hokkaido Agricultural Research Center on April 1, 2010 (till March 31, 2013) with a full financial support from Calbee Inc.

-We moved again, and finally founded Potato Germplasm Enhancement Laboratory at Obihiro University of Agriculture and Veterinary Medicine on April 1, 2013 (till present) with full financial supports from Calbee Inc., Hokkaido Potato Growers Association, Kewpie Corp., KENKO Mayonnaise Co., Ltd., and Japan Snack Cereal Foods Association, and by personal donation from Mr. Masahiko Matsuo, a leader of a founder family of Calbee Inc.
+We moved again, and finally founded Potato Germplasm Enhancement Laboratory at Obihiro University of Agriculture and Veterinary Medicine on April 1, 2013 (till present) with full financial supports from Calbee Inc., Hokkaido Potato Growers Association, Kewpie Corp., KENKO Mayonnaise Co., Ltd., and Japan Snack Cereal Foods Association, and by personal donation from Mr. Masahiko Matsuo (passed away on February 12, 2018 at the age of 76), a leader of a founder family of Calbee Inc.